open/close all folders

 - At the end of Shooter, Swagger is set free by the Attorney General after the charge he was framed for, the assassination of an African archbishop, is proven false by the fact that the murder weapon could not have been used, thus he could not have fired it.
 This seems perfectly logical, but no one, not even the incognito Big Bad who was sitting right next to the war council, seems to address the fact that Swagger killed a number of men and caused untold amounts of property damage between the beginning of the film and now in his quest for vengeance.

-- In the Star Trek film series, the crew commit numerous crimes to help resurrect Spock such as forcibly stealing the decommissioned USS Enterprise, sabotaging the USS Excelsior, later destroying the Enterprise.
+- In Star Trek III: The Search for Spock, the TOS crew commits numerous crimes to help resurrect Spock, such as forcibly stealing the decommissioned USS Enterprise, sabotaging the USS Excelsior, and later destroying the Enterprise.
 To that, the whole idea of Star Trek IV: The Voyage Home is to create an opportunity so spectacular for the crew to save Earth that they could get off easy for the above charges.
 As it is, the only punishment is a token one of Admiral Kirk being demoted to Captain again for insubordination, even as the authorities understand full well he preferred that lower rank.

 - Gothika.
 Halle Berry's character wakes up in a mental hospital, with memory gaps, accused of murdering her husband.
 When we later find out that her husband had over the years abducted, raped and killed several young women from the area, and she murdered him upon finding out, she is set free.
 Despite having y'know, actually murdered her husband.

-- Stripes: Even though John Winger and Russell Ziskey stole the EM-50 Urban Assault Vehicle on their own accord, they get heralded as heroes upon return since they demonstrated its effectiveness against the Soviets and rescued their comrades who went after them.
-In contrast, the officer who ordered said men to recover the stolen vehicle gets Reassigned to Antarctica for his trouble..
+- Stripes: Even though John Winger and Russell Ziskey stole the EM-50 Urban Assault Vehicle on their own accord, they get heralded as heroes upon coming home since they demonstrated its effectiveness against the Soviets and rescued their comrades who went after them.
+In contrast, the officer who ordered said men to recover the stolen vehicle gets Reassigned to Antarctica for his trouble.

 - In Tom Clancy's Jack Ryan novels, John Clark manages to get an actual "Get out of Jail Free" Card when the president of the United States pardons him.
 The Teeth of the Tiger takes this to an extreme where before leaving office, Jack Ryan Sr. signs 100 blank Presidential Pardons for use by "The Campus".

 - In The Three Musketeers, Cardinal Richelieu gives one of these to Milady de Winter: "It is on my orders and for the good of France that the bearer of this letter has done what they have done."
-When the titular Musketeers kill Milady de Winter, they use that letter against Richelieu himself to keep from being punished for it.
+Athos promptly steals it, and when he, the other titular Musketeers, and D'Artagnan kill Milady de Winter, he gives it to D'Artagnan to use against Richelieu himself.
+Who decides to accept it and give him a promotion.

 Live Action TV